softwaresaved/automated_testing/README.md

     OK

-nosetests prints a "." for each test function that runs and passes.
+nosetests prints a `.` for each test function that runs and passes.

 Many xUnit test frameworks provide these capabilities so long as tests are written in a certain way.
-For example, in FRUIT for Fortran one writes test subroutines e.g.
+For example, in FRUIT for Fortran one writes test subroutines:

     subroutine test_count_frequency()

-In JUnit for Java one defines test classes (e.g. FrequencyCountTest) and marks up test methods with annotations e.g.
+In JUnit for Java one defines test classes  and marks up test methods with annotations:

+    import org.junit.Test;

+    public class CountFrequencyTest
+    {

         @Test
         public void testCountFrequency()
+        {
+            ...
+        }
+    }

-See our repository [Build and test examples](https://github.com/softwaresaved/build_and_test_examples) for examples of test code written for the test frameworks of various languages.
+See our [Build and test examples](http://github.com/softwaresaved/build_and_test_examples) for examples of test code written for the test frameworks of various languages.

 ## Examples in other languages

-As an example of how the same approach can be used with other language, two other examples are available.
+As an example of how the same approach can be used with other languages, two other examples are available.
 These expect a testoracle directory to have been created as we described earlier, and these implement the same tests as our Python example.

 [test_count_frequency.sh](./test_count_frequency.sh) provides an example of automated tests written as a bash shell script.
-It provides examples of running software, checking the return code, checking for output files, and comparing output files to those of the test oracle (though only a naive comparison using the diff command is adopted).
+It provides examples of running software, checking the return code, checking for output files, and comparing output files to those of the test oracle (though only a naive comparison using the diff command is used).
 If you have Linux/Unix then you can run this as follows:

     ./test_count_frequency.sh

-[test_count_frequency.R](./test_count_frequency.R) provides an example of automated tests written as a bash shell script.
-It provides examples of running software, checking the return code, checking for output files, and comparing output files to those of the test oracle.
-It uses the [testthat](http://cran.r-project.org/web/packages/testthat/index.html) test framework for R.
+[test_count_frequency.R](./test_count_frequency.R) provides an example of automated tests written in R. It provides examples of running software, checking the return code, checking for output files, and comparing output files to those of the test oracle.
+It uses R's [testthat](http://cran.r-project.org/web/packages/testthat/index.html) test framework.
 If you have R and have installed the testthat library, then you can run this on Windows as follows:

-    C:\Programs\R\R-3.1.0\bin\Rscript.exe testthat.R
+    C:\Program Files\R\R-3.1.0\bin\Rscript.exe testthat.R

 You can run this on Linux/Unix as follows: